Effective Date: 10/01/01

 - EXAMPLE 2: Applicant completes, signs, and mails application on 9/5/01.
 CCR&R receives and date stamps the application on 9/7/01.
 Eligibility may begin on 9/5/01 if care was provided on that date.

-- The Application Data Entry Form (DEF) must be emailed to Springfield Child Care and Development at email@example.com within 10 business days of receipt.
+- The Application Data Entry Form (DEF), along with all Requests for Additional Information forms, and notices of approval, denial, or cancellation must be emailed to Springfield Child Care and Development at DHS.CCELIG@illinois.gov within 10 business days of receipt.

 - If the application is received later, eligibility will begin no more than 10 calendar days prior to the date the DEF is received at DHS.CCELIG@illinois.gov.